Why You Should Use Videos in Email Campaigns

 Email + Video = YES.

-Not exactly.
-It’s more like email and video are co-rulers.
+In fact, it’s more like email and video are co-rulers.
 Paired together, both of these potent forces make for an extremely powerful campaign.

 Video email marketing is a lot more impactful than regular email campaigns.
 Once again, let’s go to the statistics.
-Companies that use videos in their emails saw 55% higher click-through rates; 44% saw an increase in the amount of time consumers spent looking at the email; and 41% saw an increase in how many times their email was shared or forwarded.
+Companies that use videos in their emails saw 55 percent higher click-through rates; 44 percent saw an increase in the number of times consumers spent looking at the email, and 41 percent saw an increase in how many times their email was shared or forwarded.

 Google Likes Your Video Email Campaigns

-According to Hubspot, 83% of consumers worldwide prefer to watch video content on YouTube.
-And Google owns YouTube.
-So if you optimize your campaign’s SEO for YouTube, you’ll attract more attention, and Google will notice that increase – subsequently upping your position with their search engine algorithm.
+According to Hubspot, 83 percent of consumers worldwide prefer to watch video content on YouTube.
+Importantly, Google owns YouTube.
+So if you optimize your campaign’s SEO for YouTube, you’ll attract more attention, and Google will notice that increase – subsequently upping your position within their search engine algorithm.
 To put it another way, video email campaigns can be a cheap and effective way for new customers to find your business through Google.

 Some Practical Tips

-- Have an animated thumbnail or a video snippet embedded in the email
+1. Have an animated thumbnail or a video snippet embedded in the email.

 Even if you don’t include the entire video in the email, you still need to alert readers that a video is available on your landing page if they click on it.
-To help with this, make sure that the thumbnail or snippet is moving!
-A still is just an image, which we know isn’t as captivating as a video, right?
-And make sure the snippet is capturing an interesting or exciting moment from the full video.
+To help with this, make sure that the thumbnail or snippet is moving.
+A still image is just an image, which we know isn’t as captivating as a video, right?
+Also, make sure that the snippet is capturing an interesting or exciting moment from the full video.
 Including a boring snippet will undoubtedly reduce the odds that your audience views the video.

-- Make the video on the landing page autoplay
+2. Make the video on the landing page autoplay.

 Autoplay can be a powerful feature here.
-If the customer clicks on the animated thumbnail and go to your landing page, the video should automatically start playing.
+If the customer clicks on the animated thumbnail and goes to your landing page, the video should automatically start playing.
 It’s a small brain trick, but if the customer gets to your landing page without autoplay, they are not likely to take the next step to click on the play button.
-They’ll more likely skim (unless the animated thumbnail was really incredible).
+They’ll more likely skim—unless the animated thumbnail is shocking or really incredible.
 With autoplay on the landing page, your audience will be more likely to watch your video content.
 The bottom line, however, is that your video content must be valuable.
 Autoplay will not move the needle if you are offering irrelevant or subpar video content.

 Almost all viewers – 91% – watch explainer videos to learn about a product or service.
 Of those viewers, 84% were convinced to make a purchase.
-Videos without explanations had a low likelihood of leading to sales.
+Videos without explanations have a low likelihood of leading to sales.
 Therefore, think about some problems that your audience is facing and create videos that address those problems.
 Your audience will thank you.

 …Go check those email campaigns.
 Don’t throw them away—upgrade them by embedding videos!
 Look back on the individual benefits of emails and videos listed above.
-Combining the two doesn’t negate those benefits: they double them.
+In sum, combining the two doesn’t negate those benefits: it doubles them.

-Dubb easily combines video and email, and makes sure that an animated, personalized thumbnail is included in the body of the email.
+Dubb easily combines video and email and makes sure that an animated, personalized thumbnail is included in the body of the email.
 To learn more about how we can help you with your video email marketing campaigns, don’t hesitate to contact us.